bahdcoder/mailkiwi/readme.md

 - User aws credentials lose access 🟢
     - On dashboard, user sees warning that mailer has lost access.
         - Possible action: reconnect mailer by providing new AWS access and secret key.
 This is a new flow that allows for reconnecting the mailer without deleting mailer. 🟢
-        - Possible action: deleting mailer and starting with new mailer.
-This is risky as it will have to delete all sender identities also. 🔴
     - User can no longer use mailer to send broadcasts.
 User sees no errors when fetching mailers or mailer identities via api. 🟡

 - User domain/email verification fails
     - Display retry action on dashboard.
-This action will delete the identity, recreate it so user has a chance to retry verification again. 🔴
+This action will delete the identity, recreate it so user has a chance to retry verification again. 🟢
-    - Display action to replace with a different mailer identity (email or domain).
-This deletes the old mailer and adds a new one and waits for verification. 🔴
+    - Can delete a mailer identity. 🟢
+    - Can create a new mailer identity. 🟢
+    - Flexibility to select mailer identity for sending emails. 🟢
     - User cannot use mailer to send broadcasts.
-User sees no errors when fetching mailers or mailer identities via api. 🔴
+User sees no errors when fetching mailers or mailer identities via api. 🟡

 # Constraints